fedesapuppo/virtual_computer/README.md

 # virtual_computer
-Virtual Computer project from CodeCademy
+Virtual Computer is and Object Oriented Programming project from CodeCademy